Algorithms

 Higher-Order Moments (5-6): Computed from the turbulence buffer (75 samples) for stable estimates. - Skewness: Asymmetry of turbulence distribution.
 Motion typically increases skewness. - Kurtosis: "Tailedness" of turbulence distribution.
 Motion produces heavier tails.

-Robust Statistics (7, 9): - Entropy: High during motion (unpredictable), low during idle (stable) - MAD: Median Absolute Deviation - robust alternative to std, less sensitive to outliers
+Robust Statistics (7, 9): - Entropy: High during motion (unpredictable), low during idle (stable) - MAD: Robust alternative to std, less sensitive to outliers

-Temporal Structure (8, 10-11): - Autocorrelation: Lag-1 temporal correlation.
-High during idle (smooth signal), low during motion (turbulent) - Slope: Positive = increasing turbulence, negative = decreasing - Delta: Quick indicator of overall change
+Temporal Structure (8, 10): - Autocorrelation: Lag-1 temporal correlation.
+High during idle (smooth signal), low during motion (turbulent) - Slope: Positive = increasing turbulence, negative = decreasing

 Zero-Crossing Rate: